Kingdom of Mewar: Geography

-Origin
+Mewar is surrounded by the Aravali Range to the northwest, Ajmer to the north, and Gujarat, Vagad, and Malwa to the south, with the Hadoti region to the east.
+The area features mountainous hills, plateaus, and rivers such as Banas, Som, and Sabarmati, along with dry deciduous forests that are denser during the monsoon months.
+The central plains, watered by the Banas River and its tributaries, are highly cultivated, with black, light loamy soil supporting crops like cotton, maize, sugarcane, wheat, and barley, suitable for both Kharif and Rabi seasons.
+The average height of these plains is about 600 ft.
+MSL.
+This geography has allowed Mewar to maintain its freedom and resist imperial powers, making it favourable for guerrilla warfare.
+The boundaries of Mewar largely remained consistent except from 1326 to 1533, during which time the kingdom more or less extended from near Mandu(capital of Malwa Sultanate) in the south to Bayana in the north-east, reaching into desert areas towards the Indus River in the west.
+Thus, controlling large parts of Northern India.
+However, due to dynastic conflicts and ongoing struggles against the Mughals and Marathas, the kingdom's size diminished, eventually covering an area of 14,000 square kilometers by 1941.
+With the treaty of Accession to India, the area of Mewar was merged with the Rajasthan.

+Early history and Legend

 Less is known about the origins of the Kingdom of Mewar.
 It was originally ruled by the Guhila dynasty.
 Guhadatta is considered the first ruler of the kingdom in the 7th century.
 In the early 8th century, it came under the sub ordinance of the regional Mori rulers.
 The kingdom under Bappa Rawal acquired control of Chittor in 728 after taking it away from its Mori overlords.
 Nagda was the capital of Mewar around this period.

 Bappa Rawal defeated an early Arab Caliphate invasion of India through a confederation with Gurjar-Pratihara ruler Nagabhata I. Bappa Rawals successors, namely Khuman II would continue to resist Arab incursions into the country.

 The Guhilas from the 8th century acknowledged the suzerainty of the Gurjara-Pratiharas.
 In the 10th century, Bharttripatta II became an independent ruler and broke ties with the Pratihara empire and assumed the title Maharajadhiraja.
 His successor Allata killed Devapala, the ruler of the Gurjara Pratihara at that time.

-The Guhilas was controlled by the Parmaras in the 11th century and by the Chahamanas in the 12th century.
-Guhila ruler Samant Singh established another branch of Guhilas in Vagad and also fought alongside the defeated Prithviraja III of Ajmer in Second Battle of Tarain against Muizzuddin Muhammad Ghuri.
+The Guhilas was controlled by the Kingdom of Malwa in the 11th century and by the Chahamanas in the 12th century.
+Guhila ruler Samantsingh established another branch of Guhilas in Vagad and also fought alongside the defeated Prithviraja III of Ajmer in Second Battle of Tarain against Muizzuddin Muhammad Ghuri.

 Through the 13th century, the Guhilas started getting more powerful and became independent of the Chahamana rule.
 It had to resist multiple invasions by Turkic invaders.
 Eventually, in 1303 Sultan of Delhi, Alauddin Khalji invaded Mewar, besieged Chittor.
 In the siege, Rana Lakhan with his seven sons died in the battle and the women committed Jauhar.
 Although, Ajay Singh survived the disaster who later brought up Hammir.

-Reestablishment as Sisodia Kingdom

-Rana Hammir

-Following the invasion by Alauddin Khalji in 1303, the entire family branch was killed.
-In 1326, Hammir Singh, who descendant of Rahapa, son of Ranasimha, regained control of the region after marrying the daughter of Cahaman chief Maldev who assigned him some territories, although a firm hold was established after he replused an army of Delhi Sultanate at the Battle of Singoli and started using the title 'Rana'.
-Thus he founded the Sisodia clan.

-Hammirs son Kshetra Singh defeated the governor of Malwa Dilawar Khan and his grandson Lakha Singh was defeated by Zafar Khan of Gujarat.
-Lakha's son Mokal Singh became the Rana at a very young age, so his mother Hansa Bai acted as a regent for him.
-Mokal's brother Chunda left the fort because of conflicts between him and Hansa bai.
-During Mokal's rule, the kingdom was invaded by Sultan of Nagaur but the Sultan was driven away.
-It was also invaded twice by Ahmad Shah of Gujarat, who was driven out once but during the second invasion, Mokal was assassinated by his uncles Chacha and Mera.